KYPHOSIS TREATMENT

 Optimization of Health Status

-Optimizing the patient’s health status before surgery is essential to reduce the risk of complications.
+Optimizing the patient’s health status before surgery is essential to reducing the risk of complications.

 Management of Comorbidities